Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 2. Select "Marketplace → Add marketplace"

-3. Enter the (previously shared marketplace URL)
+3. Enter the (marketplace URL shared in advance)

 4. Select "Proposal Creation Toolkit" from the plugin list and install

-2. (Optional) marp-cli Setup
+2. (Optional) marp-cli preparation

 pnpm dlx @marp-team/marp-cli --version